 The worst thing that you can do is buy cheap hosting and install a vanilla WordPress site.
 Grabbing a theme and pasting all your content is not enough.
 What you want to do is…

 There’s a universal saying that “you get what you pay for” and that’s not far off the truth when it comes to hosting.
 That’s not to say that all value hosting is bad or that an expensive hosting package will be the best.
-But it is well worth doing your homework to check the reputation of where your website will be hosted.
+But it is well worth doing your homework to check the specs and reputation of where your website will be hosted.